 Your customers are going to find and engage with you through a variety of different channels.
 This could include phone, email, live chat, Facebook ads or other social posts and everything in between.

-To provide fast and helpful support across multiple channels, you’ll need to select the right eCommerce customer service software.
 Here are the main features you’ll want your support tool to have:

 - An omnichannel help desk to manage support across platforms.

 - A shared inbox to easily collaborate with your team by tagging each other in tickets, assigning conversations, and sharing screenshots, for example.